ozkary/ozkary.github.io/_posts/2003/2023-04-08-data-engineering-process-fundamentals-discovery-exercise.md

 ---
 title: "Data Engineering Process Fundamentals - Discovery Excercise"
-excerpt: "During the discovery step of a Data Engineering Process, we look to identify and clearly document a problem statement, which helps us have an understanding of what we are trying to solve.
-We also look at our analytical approach to make observations about at the data, its structure and source.
-This leads us into defining the requirements for the project, so we can define the scope, design and architecture of the solution. "
+excerpt: "In this discovery exercise lab, we review a problem statement and do the analysis to define the scope of work and requirements.
+Preliminary data analysis must be done by downloading some sample files with Python and running some queries using Jupyter Notebook."
 last_modified_at: 2023-04-08T13:00:00
 header:
-  teaser: "../../assets/2023/ozkary-data-engineering-process-discovery.png"
+  teaser: "../../assets/2023/ozkary-data-engineering-jupyter-notepbook.png"
-  teaserAlt: "Ozkary Data Engineering Process Discovery"
+  teaserAlt: "Ozkary Data Engineering Process Discovery Excercise"
 tags:
   - pipelines
   - cloud-engineering